ImageMagick/Usage-Markdown/filter/index.md

 This has been a topic of intense study during the late 1980's, and from which [Paul Heckbert](http://www.cs.cmu.edu/~ph/), a major researcher in this field, produced and publicly released his "`zoom`" image resizing program.
 This program became the father of most image resizing programs used today, though many later programs implement it poorly, as it is easy to get it wrong.
-For example have a look at the results of testing [How web browsers resize images](http://entropymine.com/resamplescope/notes/browsers/).
+For example, have a look at the results of testing [How web browsers resize images](http://entropymine.com/resamplescope/notes/browsers/).

 In many ways, these filters are closely related to [Convolving Images](../convolve/#intro), and even the [Blurring Kernel](../convolve/#blur).
 They even suffer from similar problems.